flarogus/flarogus/README.md

 Messages sent in one of the multiversal channels are retranslated to every other channel, and so are the changes made to these messages.

-There are many different subfeatures the multiverse has, like npcs, moderators, admins, name overrides, etc, but that is not covered in this document.
+There are many subfeatures the multiverse has, like NPCs, moderators, admins, name overrides, etc., but that is not covered in this document.

 In order for a channel to connect to the multiverse, the following conditions have to be met:
 * The channel must have `multiverse` in its name